 Staying mentally fit as you age

-What's the body-brain fitness connection?
 Exercising lowers your blood pressure and reduces cholesterol, both of which can affect the blood vessels feeding your brain.
-Some research also has found that exercise can slow shrinking of the brain, which, to some degree, happens naturally as we age.
-When more advanced, it can be associated with conditions like Alzheimer's dementia.
+Some research also has found that exercise can slow shrinking of the brain, which to some degree happens naturally with age.
+When more advanced, this shrinkage can be associated with conditions like Alzheimer's dementia.

-#2.
-Make your brain work.
-As with physical exercise there's no "best" activity to keep your mind sharp.
-Use the computer; do crossword, number or jigsaw puzzles; play cards and other games; knit; build something in your woodshop; read; brush up on your high-school French; discuss current events with a friend.
+As with physical exercise there's no best activity to keep your mind sharp.
+Use the computer; do crossword, number or jigsaw puzzles; play cards and other games; knit; build something in your woodshop; read; brush up on your high school French; or discuss current events with a friend.

-A recent study here at Mayo Clinic found that people 70 or older with no cognitive issues who engaged in computer use, craft projects, social activities and playing games had a lower risk of developing mild cognitive impairment.
+A recent Mayo Clinic study found that people 70 or older with no cognitive issues who used a computer, completed craft projects, took part in social activities and played games had a lower risk of developing mild cognitive impairment.
 Researchers followed nearly 2,000 cognitively normal participants for an average of four years.
-They discovered that engaging in these "brain games" one to two times a week reduced the risk of mild cognitive impairment by:
+They discovered that taking part in these "brain games" one to two times a week reduced the risk of mild cognitive impairment by:

-#3.
-Get social.
-As we age, it's easy to become isolated as friends or family move or pass away.
-We're social creatures, and our brains fare better when we connect with others.
-You can get a double whammy of brain stimulation by going for a morning walk with a neighbor, taking a group exercise class, joining a book club, volunteering, singing in the church choir, or playing cards or other games with a regular group.
+With age, it's easy to become isolated as friends or family members move or pass away.
+Humans are social creatures, and human brains fare better when connected with others.
+You can get a double dose of brain stimulation by going for a morning walk with a neighbor, taking a group exercise class, joining a book club, volunteering, singing in the church choir, or playing cards or other games regularly with a group.

 Whatever it is you do to stay mentally fit, choose something you enjoy, not only to make it easier to stay with, but also to enrich your life.

-Dr. Brandon Verdoorn is a geriatrician in Employee and Community Health's (ECH) Division of Primary Care Internal Medicine (PCIM).
-He completed his MD at Mayo Medical School and his residency in Internal Medicine, as well as a fellowship in Geriatric Medicine, at Mayo Clinic in Rochester.
-His interests include geriatric medical education and primary care of frail, elderly patients.
+Brandon Verdoorn, M.D., is a geriatrician in the Division of Community Internal Medicine at Mayo Clinic in Rochester.
+He completed his medical degree at Mayo Clinic Alix School of Medicine, and his residency in internal medicine and fellowship in geriatric medicine at Mayo Clinic in Rochester.
+His interests include geriatric medical education and primary care for frail, elderly patients.